crowding/nseval/README.md

 ### Why `nse` is needed

-Before R, there was S, and S had metaprogramming built in, using functions like `substitute`, `match.call`, `do.call`, `quote`, `alist`, `eval`, and so on.
-R was made to emulate those facilities.
+Before R, there was S, and S had some metaprogramming facilities, using functions like `substitute`, `match.call`, `do.call`, `quote`, `alist`, `eval`, and so on.
+R implemented that API.
 But S did not have lexical scoping or the notion of an environment, whereas R does.
 So R has been coping with a metaprogramming API that was not designed with R's rules in mind.
-It turns out the S interface is not sufficient to capture R behavior, with consequences such as:
+It turns out the S interface is not sufficient to model R behavior, with consequences such as:

   * `match.call()` loses information about argument scopes, so normally occurring function calls often can't be captured in a reproducible